What Are Arc-Fault Circuit Interrupters (AFCIS)?

 The 2014 National Electrical Code (NEC) requirement for AFCI protection considerably expands this fire prevention technology to the majority of circuits installed in new and renovated homes.

-The type of AFCI currently available is a next-generation circuit breaker that not only provides the conventional safety functions, but its advanced design also rapidly detects potentially dangerous arcs and disconnects power in the circuit before a fire can start.
+The type of AFCI currently available is a next-generation circuit breaker that not only provides conventional safety functions but advanced design and also rapidly detects potentially dangerous arcs and disconnects the power in the circuit before a fire can start.
 Fire safety officials endorse AFCIs as a significant step forward in electrical fire safety.

 50 to 70 percent of all electrical home fires in the United States are caused by arc fault conditions, according to the National Association of Fire Marshals (NASFM).

 Why should they be installed in your home?

 AFCIs will save lives and make homes safer.
 Every year, there are an estimated 20,900 home structure fires that involve electrical distribution or lighting equipment, and that result in 500 civilian deaths, 1,100 civilian injuries, and $862 million in direct property damage.
 In roughly half of these fires, arcing was a factor contributing to ignition.
 Arcing is the principal electrical failure mode resulting in fire.

 Why mandate AFCIs for newer homes when statistics show the majority of problems have occurred in older homes?

 Fire safety officials recommend the use of AFCIs in all dwellings but recognize that installation is easier and more affordable during original construction.
 More importantly, every new home will become an older home with time.
 More years of use mean more opportunities for cords and wires in the house or in its electrical appliances to be damaged.
 Installation errors can occur at any point.
 AFCIs prevent such damage or errors from causing fires.
 Once installed, AFCIs protect the life of the electrical system.

 How do you know AFCIs will prevent fires and save lives?